graft-community/docs/Alpha4-Simple-step-by-step-setup-instructions-for-non-Linux-users.md

 * Link to Digital Ocean free $100 Trial (must provide Credit Card) - https://try.digitalocean.com/performance/

 * Start by selecting a VPS provider, spin up a node selecting Ubuntu 18.04.
-The Community Dev Tree accepts other distributions, but for this guide we will focus on Ubuntu 18.04.

 * Once you’ve fired up your node, `ssh` into the server and perform typical maintenance (note, it may not look exactly the same on your machine)